 Results show significant improvement in both OS and RFS with the use of CC-486.
 There was a 40% increase of OS compared with placebo; the CC-486 and placebo groups saw a median OS from randomization of 24.7 vs 14.8 months (P < .0001), respectively.
 For RFS, there was a 53% difference: 10.2 vs 4.8 months (P < .0001).
 Median follow-up was 41.2 months.

 The trial was conducted as 148 sites in 23 countries.
 The median patient age was 68 (range, 55-86) years.
 Eligibility criteria included the following:

-Prior to trial enrollment, all patients also received induction, while 78% of the CC-486 group and 82% of the placebo group received at least 1 course of consolidation chemotherapy.
-The median time from induction therapy to randomization was 4.0 months and that for complete remission to randomization was 85.0 days.
+Before trial enrollment, all patients also received induction, while 78% of the CC-486 group and 82% of the placebo group received at least 1 course of consolidation chemotherapy.
+The median time from induction therapy to randomization was 4.0 months; for complete remission to randomization it was 85.0 days.

 Additional findings show an ongoing survival advantage with CC-486 vs placebo at the 1- and 2-year marks for OS.
 At 1 year, approximately 72.8% and 55.8% (difference, 17 percentage points; 95% CI, 8.4-25.6), respectively, were alive, whereas at 2 years, 50.6% and 37.1% (difference, 13.5 percentage points; 95% CI, 4.5-22.5) were.

 “An overall survival benefit was observed with CC-486 regardless of whether patients had received any consolidation therapy, had been in complete remission after induction chemotherapy, or had had persistent measurable residual disease at randomization,” the authors noted.